zapobyte/wc3rbanlist/README.md

 - **Rating System**: Rate and review banlists submitted by other users.
 - **Import Banlists**: Import banlists from other players into your database.
 - **Replay Upload**: Provide proof of ban with replay upload functionality.
-- **Replay Analyzer**: Automatically detect bans and reasons, analyze game stats, and more.
+- **Replay Analyzer**: Automatically detect and analyze game stats, and more.
 - **Appeal System**: Allow users to appeal bans for review.
 - **Global Banlist**: Create a single, comprehensive banlist database.
 ## Roadmap